Scooby-Doo! Frankencreepy: Plot

 Strange things begin to happen when the gang goes to a festival being held in the town – Daphne enters a state of vulnerability upon finding that she has suddenly gained some form of morbid obesity after trying on a dirndl at a local clothes shop; Shaggy and Scooby win an eating contest, but upon trying on some handmade lederhosen, they suddenly lose their appetites and develop a sense of courage; and Fred continues to mourn over the Mystery Machine – the former two later being revealed to be caused by the Von Dinkenstein curse.
 Iago then arrives and saves the gang, who soon become threatened by the townspeople, and informs them that Velma has gone insane.

 When they return, Velma has appeared to have indeed lost her sanity due to her success in bringing the monster back to life.
 Shaggy and Scooby decide to capture the monster themselves in light of their newfound bravery, but Velma then sedates the monster and reveals a plan to take Shaggy and Scooby's brains and implant them into the monster, stating the two of them together have almost one whole brain.
 Things eventually start to become better for the gang – Fred finds a workshop and builds a new carriage-styled version of the Mystery Machine.
 Daphne discovers that the dirndl has an inflatable suit cunningly built into it, revealing that her supposed affliction was being fabricated.
 Shaggy and Scooby's lederhosen are torn off, causing their loss of appetite and apparent courage to dissipate; these are later revealed to be the result of injections from Acupuncture needles hidden in the lederhosen.
 The duo break free of their restraints and flee, but Velma releases the monster in order to recapture them.
-As the monster begins to pursue them, it inadvertently reactivates the machine that hypnotized Velma, returning her to her former personality.
+As the monster begins to pursue them, it inadvertently reactivates the machine that hypnotized Velma, restoring her former personality.
 Iago appears and tells them that they need to leave the castle because it is about to explode as a result of a gas leak.
 They manage to escape in the nick of time as they fake their deaths.